rdtrob/linux-workshop/README.md

 :%s/oldText/newText/g

 : - colon character starts an ex command
-% - specifies range of lines for the operation. % is a shortcut meaning from the first line to the last
-  - alternatively the range could have been 1,5
+% - specifies range of lines for the operation. % is a shortcut meaning from the first line to the last.
+Alternatively the range could have been 1,5
 s - specifies the operation (substitution in this case)
 /oldText/newText/ - search and replacement pattern
 g - global, without specifying it, only the first instance of the search string on each line is replaced